EOEPCA/deployment-guide/docs/prerequisites/minio.md

 ## ReadWriteMany Storage using JuiceFS

+> This is optional.
+It is presented here in case you are in need of a `ReadWriteMany` storage solution, and want to explore the possibility to provide this through object storage.

-As described in the [Storage](./storage.md#quick-start-multi-node-with-juicefs) section, JuiceFS offers a ReadWriteMany (RWX) storage solution backed by Object Storage.
+As described in the [Storage](./storage.md#quick-start-multi-node-with-juicefs) section, JuiceFS offers a `ReadWriteMany` (RWX) storage solution backed by Object Storage.

 The steps in this section illustrate the approach to create the storage class `eoepca-rw-many` that can be used by BBs requiring ReadWriteMany persistence.